clarkzjw/starlink-geoip-data/README.md

 2a0d:3340:f400::/38,DE,DE-BE,Berlin,
 ```

+The GeoIP feed is represented in the format as defined in [RFC 8805](https://datatracker.ietf.org/doc/html/rfc8805).

 Each line in the GeoIP feed represents a subnet allocated to a region of Starlink users, with the following fields:

 `<IPv4 or IPv6 subnet CIDR>,<ISO 3166-2 Alpha 2 Country Code>,<Region or State Code>,<City>,`